onzfonz/comp227/src/content/1/en/part1d.md

 </button>
 ```

-Now the event handler is a function defined with the arrow function syntax *() => console.log('clicked the button')*.
+Now the event handler is a function defined with the arrow function syntax *`() => console.log('clicked the button')`*.
-When the component gets rendered, no function gets called and only the reference to the arrow function is set to the event handler.
+Now our setup looks like this:

+1. `button` component gets rendered
+2. reference to arrow function gets stored in `onClick` handler

+Now no function gets immediately called.
-Calling the function happens only once the button is clicked.
+`console.log` will only happen once the button is clicked.

 We can implement resetting the state in our application with this same technique: